DaveKeehl/fonts-jar/README.md

 ## 🙋🏻‍♀️ Requests

-You can request new websites to support by creating a new issue.
+You can request new websites to be supported by creating a new issue.